waspyfaeleith/python_flask_record_shop/README.md

-# Python Fask Record Shop
+# Python Flask Record Shop

 Record Store web app implemented in Python with Flask, connecting to a PostgreSQL database